 So, my granddaughter backs up and puts her hands on her hips, looks at the girl all disgusted and says “no push”.
 Ha ha, her mom didn’t even know that she knew how to say those words.
 I guess if someone doesn’t appreciate you enough, sometimes you just need to tell them.

-So back to the cookies.
+- So back to the cookies.
 One thing that I like to do is to make sure and whip the butter, sugars and the egg and vanilla a lot, it seems to make the cookies a little more light and fluffy.
-Other than soft chewy oatmeal cookies are not a light cookie.
+But don’t let me confuse you, soft chewy oatmeal cookies are not a light cookie.

 So I hope that you get a chance to make soft chewy oatmeal cookies and that you will take a batch to your Super Bowl party.
 May the best man (team) win and may you get a lot of compliments on your yummy soft and chewy oatmeal cookies.
 Enjoy!